unode/deep-learning-intro/_episodes/02-keras.md

 neural network is from the true species.
 When the target is a string category column as we have here it is very difficult to determine this "distance" or error.
 Therefore we will transform this column into a more suitable format.
-Again there are many ways to do this, but two of the most used ones are
+Again there are many ways to do this, however we will be using the 1-hot encoding.
-1. Mapping each value to a numerical value (e.g. Adelie => 0, Chinstrap => 1, Gentoo => 2),
-   this is called Ordinal encoding.
-2. Mapping the values using a 1-hot encoding.
-This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0's in the other columns. (e.g. for the first row: 1 0 0)
+This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0's in the other columns.

-We will try both encodings to train the neural network and see which one works best, so let's create them both now.
+For instance, for a penguin of the Adelie species the 1 hot encoding would be 1 0 0

-Fortunately pandas is able to generate both encodings for us.
+Fortunately pandas is able to generate this encoding for us.
 ~~~
-# Convert the target from string to category type
-# so pandas can generate the codes for us.
-target = target.astype('category')
+target = pd.get_dummies(valid_data['species'])

-target_numerical = target.cat.codes
-target_1_hot = pd.get_dummies(target)
+target.head() # print out the top 5 to see what it looks like.
 ~~~
 {:.language-python}